This page explains different classifications that are combined together to form the queues.

 Saving Resources Termination

 When the data center has increased load, some or all saving resources may be terminated.
 We attempt restarting the calculations by resubmitting the corresponding job to resource manager queue.
-At current, no charge for the first whole hour is incurred upon saving resource termination.
+At current, no charge for the first/last whole hour is incurred upon saving resource termination, and the original time limit is re-applied to the restarted job (thus the overall time limit can be longer than originally set).

 The provision mode specifies the way compute nodes are provisioned.